What Is The Function Of The Transport Protein

 6. Immune Response: Supporting the Body's Defense

 MHC molecules, specifically MHC class I and MHC class II proteins, are crucial transport proteins involved in antigen presentation.
-MHC class I molecules present antigens derived from inside the cell, signaling to cytotoxic T cells (also known as killer T cells) to eliminate infected or cancerous cells.
+That's why mHC class I molecules present antigens derived from inside the cell, signaling to cytotoxic T cells (also known as killer T cells) to eliminate infected or cancerous cells.
 MHC class II molecules, on the other hand, present antigens from outside the cell to helper T cells, which coordinate the immune response by activating other immune cells like B cells.

-Furthermore, certain transport proteins assist in the trafficking of cytokines and chemokines, signaling molecules that regulate immune cell communication and migration.
+Beyond that, certain transport proteins assist in the trafficking of cytokines and chemokines, signaling molecules that regulate immune cell communication and migration.
 By ensuring that immune cells can effectively present antigens and communicate with each other, transport proteins are essential for a coordinated and effective immune response.

 7. Drug Delivery: Enhancing Therapeutic Efficacy